 NOTE 3: This also covers scenarios when the user activates/deactivates 3GPP PS Data Off while connected via WLAN access only, and then a handover to 3GPP access occurs.

-If 3GPP PS Data Off is activated, the UE prevents the sending of uplink IP packets and non-IP data except for those related to 3GPP PS Data Off Exempt Services, based on the pre-configured list of Data Off Exempt Services.
+If 3GPP PS Data Off is activated, the UE prevents the sending of uplink IP packets, Ethernet data and non-IP data except for those related to 3GPP PS Data Off Exempt Services, based on the pre-configured list of Data Off Exempt Services.

 For those PDN GWs that indicated support for the 3GPP PS Data Off feature during PDN connection setup and at Initial Attach, the UE shall report immediately a change of its 3GPP PS Data Off status in PCO by using Bearer Resource Modification procedure as described in clause 5.4.5, this also applies to the scenario of inter-RAT mobility procedure to E-UTRAN and also to scenarios where the 3GPP PS Data Off status is changed when the session management back-off timer is running as specified in clause 4.3.7.4.2.
 If the UE has not received any 3GPP PS Data Off Support Indication during the establishment of the PDN connection, it shall not report any change of its 3GPP PS Data Off Status for this PDN connection.